How to Unclog a Garbage Disposal: 3 Easy Methods

 Garbage disposals are prone to getting clogged up sometimes, especially if you mistreat them by putting foods down the sink drain that are difficult to break down (see the section on prevention at the bottom of the page).

 When a clog occurs, the temptation is to panic and call out a plumber to fix the problem, but you should seriously consider trying to fix the issue yourself.
-Most garbage disposal clogs can be fixed quickly and easily without the need for expensive tools or special skills in my experience.
+Most garbage disposal clogs can be fixed quickly and easily without the need for expensive tools or special skills, in my experience.
 It goes without saying that fixing the problem yourself can save you a substantial amount of money.

-Important: Before you Begin
+Important: Safety Tips Before You Begin

 The blades of a garbage disposal are very sharp and are capable of doing your fingers serious damage.